dancer1325/angular/adev/src/content/reference/configs/angular-compiler-options.md

 ### `strictMetadataEmit`

-When `true`, reports an error to the `.metadata.json` file if `"skipMetadataEmit"` is `false`.
-Default is `false`.
-Use only when `"skipMetadataEmit"` is `false` and `"skipTemplateCodegen"` is `true`.
+* allows

-This option is intended to verify the `.metadata.json` files emitted for bundling with an `npm` package.
+  * verifying the `.metadata.json` files / emitted for bundling -- with an -- `npm` package
-The validation is strict and can emit errors for metadata that would never produce an error when used by the template compiler.
-You can choose to suppress the error emitted by this option for an exported symbol by including `@dynamic` in the comment documenting the symbol.

-It is valid for `.metadata.json` files to contain errors.
+    * strict validation
-The template compiler reports these errors if the metadata is used to determine the contents of an annotation.
+      * ⚠️if the metadata -- is used to determine the -- annotation's contents -> can emit errors / metadata ⚠️
+        * != use ONLY template compiler
+        * 👀if you include `@dynamic` | comment documenting the symbol -> you can suppress the error emitted👀

+* by default,
+  * `false`
+  * | library projects / created with Angular CLI, `true`
+* if `true` & `"skipMetadataEmit"=false` -> reports an error | `.metadata.json`

+* use cases
+  * `"skipMetadataEmit"=false`
+  * `"skipTemplateCodegen"=true`

+* about symbols
+  * metadata collector
-The metadata collector cannot predict the symbols that are designed for use in an annotation.
-It preemptively includes error nodes in the metadata for the exported symbols.
+    * can NOT predict the symbols / designed for use | annotation
+    * preemptively includes error nodes | metadata / exported symbols
+  * template compiler
-The template compiler can then use the error nodes to report an error if these symbols are used.
+    * if exported symbols are used -> template compiler -- , via using PREVIOUS error nodes, report an -- error
+    * if library's client

-If the client of a library intends to use a symbol in an annotation, the template compiler does not normally report this.
-It gets reported after the client actually uses the symbol.
+      * tries to use a symbol | annotation -> template compiler does NOT NORMALLY report this error
-This option allows detection of these errors during the build phase of the library and is used, for example, in producing Angular libraries themselves.

-For library projects created with the Angular CLI, the development configuration default is `true`.
+      * AFTER using a symbol -> template compiler reports this error
+  * allows
+    * | library's build phase, detecting errors
+  * uses
+    * produce Angular libraries themselves

 ### `strictInjectionParameters`